navpil/who-is-on-duty-today/README.md

 ## Examples

+Run:

     > java -jar who-is-on-duty-today.jar -a aaa bbb ccc ddd GGG fff EEE
     INFO: Who is on duty today?
     INFO: This is a soft run, queue will not be updated.
 Use --force to update the queue
     INFO: EEE

+Talk:

  - EEEE, can you be on duty today?
  - No, sorry, I have a very important meeting from 11:00 till 13:00
-- Ok, nevermind
+ - Ok, nevermind.

+Run:

     > java -jar who-is-on-duty-today.jar -a aaa bbb ccc ddd GGG fff EEE --exclude EEE
     INFO: Who is on duty today?
     INFO: This is a soft run, queue will not be updated.
 Use --force to update the queue
     INFO: ddd

+Talk:

  - ddd, can you be on duty today?
  - Yes, sure
  - Perfect, thank you

+Run:

     > java -jar who-is-on-duty-today.jar -f -a aaa bbb ccc ddd GGG fff EEE --exclude EEE
     INFO: Who is on duty today?